VisDockHub/NewVisDock/documentations.md

 - Line and Line

 Note that the VisDock users (coders) may not need to call these libraries in their VisDock-integrated visualization directly.
-However, the visdock.utils.js library requires 2D.js and IntersectionLibrary.js so that the VisDock users would need to include them in their host visualization.
+However, the visdock.utils.js library requires 2D.js and IntersectionLibrary.js and, therefore, the VisDock users will need to include them in their host visualization.

 ### visdock.utils.js
 This library contains various functions the coders can utilize to handle events when the VisDock EventHandler